psteiner/SDL_Pong/README.md

 ## Known Bugs

-* Ball occasionally gets 'stuck' on paddle when it intersects the paddle side but this is like a backhand feature :)
+* Ball occasionally gets 'stuck' when it intersects the side or end of the paddle (maybe a 'backhand' feature? :)
+* Ball occasionally gets stuck when it intersects the window top or bottom edge

 ## Features TBD

-* Document code (functions, etc.)
 * Make Robot AI more 'human':
   * Intercept ball with middle of paddle
   * Add an 'overshoot' random factor
   * Move the paddle toward the middle of the screen after a volley
-* Use environment variable to control console logging and in-game stats output
 * Add Release build to makefile
 * License
-* Add packaging and distribution to makefile (build an installer exe with NSIS?)
+* Add packaging and distribution to Makefile (build an installer exe with NSIS?)
 * Cross-platform builds?
   * Windows (done)
   * Linux